yassine-laguel/yassine-laguel.github.io/_pages/about.md

 I am interested in optimization problems involving uncertainty and their applications, in both stochastic programming and machine learning.

 I am also in charge of the optimization reading group [GORGeous](https://sites.google.com/view/gorgeous-optim/) that happens every friday at LJK.
-If you are interested, feel free to contact me!
+If you are interested, feel free to contact me at <first_name>[dot]<surname>@univ-grenoble-alpes.fr